Meiothermus: Habitats

+They also live inside the gut of some Antarctic polychaete worms (Leitoscoloplos geminus, Aphelochaeta palmeri, and Aglaophamus trissophyllus), where they make up a significant part of the worms' microbiome and produce antifreeze proteins that prevents ice formation within their cells and tissues.

 Metabolism

 Some species of Meiothermus have the ability to break down keratin at much a rate much higher than natural rates.
 These keratinolytic processes performed by Meiothermus species like the common M. ruber lead to production of amino acids that can be used by the environment.
 Meiothermus can use other organic substrates like starch, disaccharides, amino acids and others as a carbon and energy source.